gimbalinc/airship-adapter-ios/README.md

 The `AirshipGimbalAdapter` is an older version of this adapter; if you previously used the `AirshipGimblAdapter` and would like to migrate, see the following steps:
 - If using Cocoapods, change the name of the pod from `AirshipGimbalAdapter` to `GimbalAirshipAdapter`
 - In your code, references to the `AirshipGimbalAdapter` class should be changed to `AirshipAdapter`
+- The older `AirshipGimbalAdapter` tracked Region Events but not Custom Events; if you would like to keep this type of functionality, disable `CustomEvent` tracking and enable `RegionEvent` tracking, as described above in the section entitled `Enabling Event Tracking`.